DeepeshM7/Image-Inpaint-Denoise-Deblur-Pytorch/README.md

   <img src="Images/Untitled%20Diagram.png">
 </p>
 </br>
-I have used fully convolutional approach using Decoder for image generation but the activation employed is **Gated_Activation** ,as proposed in the paper <a href="https://arxiv.org/abs/1606.05328"> Conditional Image Generation with PixelCNN Decoders</a> ,without the sequential masked convolution approach(which is slow).
+I have used fully convolutional approach using Decoder for image generation but the activation employed is <b> Gated_Activation </b> ,as proposed in the paper <a href="https://arxiv.org/abs/1606.05328"> Conditional Image Generation with PixelCNN Decoders</a> ,without the sequential masked convolution approach(which is slow).

 </br>
 Advantages: </br>